Value stream mapping is among the most important practices of Lean. Learn more about it and check out how to implement

 The Value stream mapping process allows you to create a detailed visualization of all steps in your work process.
-It is a representation of the flow of goods from the supplier to the customer through your organization.
+It is a representation of the flow of goods from the supplier to the customer throughout your organization.

 For example, the value a software company delivers to its customers is software solutions and all features inside.

 A value stream map displays all the important steps of your work process necessary to deliver value from start to finish.
 It allows you to visualize every task that your team works on and provides single glance status reports about each assignment's progress.

-It is important to clarify that, according to Lean, value is everything that the customer would pay for.
-However, when it comes to mapping a value stream, there are steps that may not bring direct value to your customer but help ensure that you will be able to deliver the final product/service.
+It is essential to clarify that value in Lean is everything that the customer would pay for.
+However, when it comes to mapping a value stream, some steps may not bring direct value to your customer but help ensure that you will deliver the final product/service.

-A clear example of such steps is the quality inspections that are an irreplaceable step in every production process.
-Your customer is not paying you to do these checks, but if you deliver a final product that doesn’t meet their quality standard or expectations, they will be less willing to buy from you ever again.
+A clear example of such steps is the quality inspections that are irreplaceable in every production process.
+Of course, your customer is not paying you to do these checks, but if you deliver a final product that doesn’t meet their quality standard or expectations, they will be less willing to buy from you ever again.